korreman/git-gud/README.md

 ... is left as an exercise for the user.

-Figure out how to get `git-gud` installed on the system, then run `git-gud --generate-installer | source` somewhere during Fish shell initialization, in order to register abbrevations.
+Figure out how to get `git-gud` installed on the system, then run `git-gud installer | source` somewhere during Fish shell initialization, in order to register abbrevations.